learningequality/kolibri-design-system/README.md

 Refer to [design-system.learningequality.org](https://design-system.learningequality.org) to learn about the design system patterns and components, as well as the detailed technical documentation and guidance for the library components that are available for usage in Kolibri products.

-For the latest (not yet released) version, visit the design system website built from the `develop` branch at [develop--kolibri-design-system.netlify.app/](https://develop--kolibri-design-system.netlify.app/).
+For the latest (not yet released) version, visit the design system website built from the `main` branch at [main--kolibri-design-system.netlify.app/](https://main--kolibri-design-system.netlify.app/).

 ### Component library